chung-leong/react-seq/examples/swapi/README.md

             })}
 ```

-Our attempt to access the array `parts` (which is actually a
+The attempt to access the array `parts` (which is actually a
 [proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy))
 will result in the captured error being thrown again.
-It lands in the catch block down below and is placed
+It lands in the catch block down below and gets placed
 into an [`ErrorScreen`](./src/ErrorScreen.js):

 ![screenshot](./img/screenshot-2.jpg)